jaroslavsvak/ts-iter/README.md

 npm install ts-iter
 ```

-Make sure that your TypeScript compiler targets ES 2015 or newer (otherwise your code won't compile):
+Make sure that your TypeScript compiler targets ES 2015 or newer (otherwise your code won't compile).
+Set target in your tsconfig.json file:
 ```json
 "target": "es2015"
 ```